3-STEP HUMANITARIAN MISSIONS

 The Red Pencil promotes arts as a way of self-care and mental wellness.
 Our presence at museums, schools, art fairs, and community service events are aimed at promoting arts and wellbeing, reaching out to the local community.

-The Red Pencil residency model relies on close collaboration with NGOs, where arts therapy can be built into existing psychosocial support programmes.
-It is used in situations where beneficiaries require a more sustained level of care, with sessions held once or twice a week over 3 to 6 months.
+This model is used in situations where beneficiaries require a more sustained level of care, with sessions held once or several times a week over a period of 3 to 6 months.

 Anyone can experience the power and benefits of art therapy in a 1.5 hour workshop.